kindalus/antbox/docs/providers.md

 }
 ```

-### 5. PouchDB Node Repository
+### 5. PouchDB / CouchDB Node Repository

 - **Description**: Uses PouchDB, a JavaScript database inspired by CouchDB, for node persistence.
 This implementation provides an offline-first database solution, allowing applications to store data locally and synchronize with compatible servers when online.
+This provider can be used with CouchDB as well, minus the offline-first feature.
 - **Path**: `pouchdb/pouchdb_node_repository.ts`

 **Usage Example**: